-• Steady outlook can be expected for pipelay barges as more development projects opt for tie-ins to existing WHP or processing facilities.
+• Steady outlook can be expected for pipelay barges as more development projects opt for

 Hook-up and Commissioning

 Hook-up and Commissioning (HUC) ties in all components of the facilities including all function tests and start-up of facilities.

 Outlook is stated in man-hour units as the activities are labour intensive.